burnoutband/kubernetes-training/docs/day2/02_secrets_and_config_maps.md

 ### Exercise 2 (Optional): Access secrets from environment variables

-1. Deploy `secretpod` pod but expose secret not by using `volumeMount` but instead use environment variables.
+1. Deploy`secretpod` but expose secret using an environment variables instead of using `volumeMount`.
 Use [official documentation](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables) for reference.
 1. Exec into the container and ensure that you can access the secret from an environment variable.

 ### Exercise 3 (Optional): Use config maps